mrbungle64/vanmoof-webapi.js/README.md

 ![S3](./vanmoof-s3.png)

-This is a library for accessing the VanMoof Web API (readonly)
+This is a library for accessing the VanMoof Web API (read-only)

 # Before you install